FAQ's

 - Bl.
 John Paul II Novitiate — Georgetown, Guyana

-And ten minor seminaries:
+And ten minor (high school) seminaries:

 - St. John the Apostle Minor Seminary — San Rafael, Argentina